jhubert/hiring-exercises/grouping/README.md

 Two sample input files are included.
 Both files should be successfully processed by the resulting code.

-### Matching Types
+### Matching Identifier

-A matching type is the name for an algorithm that is used to compare rows.
+A matching identifier is an identifying feature used by an algorithm to compare rows.

-For example: same_email would be an algo that matches rows based on email columns
+For example: same_email would make use of an algorithm that matches rows based on email columns

 ## Interface